aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/audio-and-video-extraction/extract-video/_index.md

 ### Are there any licensing fees for using Aspose.Slides?

 Yes, Aspose.Slides is a commercial product.
-You can find detailed information about licensing and pricing on the official Aspose website.
+You can find detailed information about licensing and pricing on the  Aspose website.

 ### How do I access the extracted video's properties?